 Containment

 Introduced fines for illegal exit and entry

 into Laos as part of tightened restrictions at

 border crossings.

 Received 132,000 doses of AstraZeneca

 vaccine through the COVAX Facility's

 Advance Market Commitment (AMC)

 Banned all public events over the Lao New

 Year holiday from April 14-16.

 Received 800,000 doses of Sinopharm

 vaccine from China.

 Extended containment measures to May

 31, 2021.

 Ordered the closure of entertainment

 venues, and banned weddings and other

 large events from April 14-30, 2021.

 Imposed a full lockdown on Vientiane

 Capital from April 22-May 5, 2021.

 Imposed a full lockdown on seven

 provinces until May 5, 2021.

-Received 300,000 doses of Sinopharm

 Received 300,000 doses of Sinopharm vaccine from China.

+vaccine from China.

-Imposed a full lockdown on all provinces until May 5, 2021
+Imposed a full lockdown on all provinces until Max 5, 2024

 until May 5, 2021.

 Encouraged all Lao nationals wishing to

 return to Lao PDR from Thailand, including

 those who have worked there illegally, to

 enter at official border crossings, without

 being fined.

 •

+Estended the full leakdown on all provinces

-• Extended the full lockdown on all provinces
+Extended the full lockdown on all provinces until May 20, 2021

 until May 20, 2021.

 •

 •

 • Extended the full lockdown on all provinces

 until June 4, 2021.

 Introduced color-coded zones to

 differentiate the lockdown measures.